 To you, the strategy is reducing costs and improving customer service.
 You want your staff reaching more customers and faster.
 But at the same time, you’re concerned about the vehicles they use.
 Would this increase costs for vehicle maintenance and insurance?

 The solution is simple.
-Zubie's fleet tracking tool.
+Zubie's fleet management tool, Zubie Fleet Connect.
 With it, you can measure key performance indicators to ensure crew members are reaching your customers in a speedily fashion while checking on a vehicle’s health.
 Together, they are the most crucial metrics to report in your fleet tracking dashboard.
 Let’s go through them.

 1. Hard Braking & Rapid Acceleration Reports